burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 # Move Semantics

-The move semantics has been born due to realizing at some moment of time in C++ design that copy operation (especially deep copy) and move ownership of data are in fact *two different operations*.
+The move semantics have been born due to realizing at some moment in C++ design that copy operation (especially deep copy) and move ownership of data are in fact *two different operations*.

 Examples where move semantics will help:

 * Your function returns a container or another object with the state in the heap.
 The function returns this container by value from a function call.

 * You implement a container and internally your container has a dynamic array that changes its size once it's filled or based on another criteria.
 The internal memory storage of the container, when resizing happens, almost always consists of several steps: allocate new memory, copy objects to a new memory, destroy old objects, and release old memory.
-With **move** semantics the authors of containers can leverage the move mechanism and remove unnecessary copying.
+With **move** semantics, the authors of containers can leverage the move mechanism and remove unnecessary copying.

-* Swapping of two objects in practice may happen through using intermediate variable *tmp*.
-But if you swap two contents of two objects where objects have a state in the heap, then you can easily benefit from moving semantics to avoid two copies.
+* Swapping of two objects in practice may happen through using an  intermediate variable *tmp*.
+But if you swap the contents of two objects where objects have a state in the heap, then you can easily benefit from moving semantics to avoid two copies.

 Move semantics is a language construction to represent such action, but adding it to the language increases the complexity of references.
 Move semantics is one of the main innovations of C++11.
 The move is useful for objects that store part of their state in a heap.
 Moving is never slower than copying and is usually faster.
-In addition, for some objects, there are only moving semantics, e.g., executable thread.
+In addition, for some objects, there are only moving semantics, e.g., an executable thread.

 The move brings the object to a valid, but unspecified state.
 What is less well known is that objects can be reused after movement, however, in practice, it does not happen frequently.
 One more time - reusing an object after "moving from it" is legal and valid because the object's content should be in a valid state after the moving operation if the content has been moved from this object.